Arnold Skemer

-Arnold Skemer, born in 1946, is an American novelist and publisher.
+Arnold Skemer (born 1946), is an American novelist and publisher.
 Skemer has operated Phrygian Press since 1985.
 He also publishes ZYX (begun in 1990), a small xerographic magazine that publishes poetry, short fictions, commentary on innovative fiction and small press matters, and reviews.
 It appears 2-3 times a year.

 Skemer is also the author of eight published novels, including an ambitious ongoing series where each title is a letter of the alphabet (C, D, H etc.).

 Biography

 He was born in the Bronx, New York, on the Grand Concourse and moved to Queens, New York, in 1957.
 He graduated from Queens College in 1968.